 In most cases the Pest Control Operator is only familiar with the termite exterminating methods used by his or her

 pest control company.
 The two most popular methods of treatment that I believe work the best are the barrier treatment and

-around your house foundation and injecting toxic termiticides into the soil.
-This sets up a protection barrier around your
+and rodding around your house foundation and injecting toxic termiticides into the soil.
+This sets up a protection barrier

-home in which termites are unable to get through.
-Another type of termite treatment is termite baiting.
+around your home in which termites are unable to get through.
+A trench is dug around the exterior of your foundation

 Treating termites is a complex undertaking.
 With cost running anywhere from $500 to $4000 price.